 If you follow the flagging through this portion you’ll be fine.
 It leads to a big field, also the site of logging activity, and ends at a T junction.
 There’s normally a sign there pointing to the beginning of the Haystock Notch Trail, but the pole holding it up was broken and the sign was on the ground, pointing in a random direction.
 I had a fairly good idea of where I was from past experience, but I whipped out my phone and checked my position in Gaia GPSphone app.
 It’s an easy way to double-check your current position and make sure you’re headed in the right direction.

 I turned left and continued following the flagging until I was on the Haystack Notch Trail proper.
 This trail can be a little tricky to follow.
-The east and west ends are easy to navigate because they run along two streams (so you know exactly where you are), but the middle part is a very lightly blazed and travelled foot trail.
-The only people I know who hike it regularly are White Mountain Redliners and there still aren’t many of those around.
+The east and west ends are easy to navigate because they run along two streams (so you know exactly where you are), but the middle part is a very lightly blazed and traveled foot trail.

 I hiked about a mile down the Haystack Notch Trail (headed west) and then set up camp for the night.
 I could have kept going and finished the route in one day, but I was looking forward to sleeping outside (where I sleep the best.)
 I set up camp, cooked some dinner and was asleep by 9:00.